Hans Huber (composer): Biography

 He was born in Eppenberg-Wöschnau (Canton of Solothurn).
 The son of an amateur musician, Huber became a chorister and showed an early talent for the piano.
 In 1870 he entered Leipzig Conservatory, where his teachers included Oscar Paul.
 In 1877 he returned to Basel to teach, but did not obtain a post in the Conservatory there until 1889; seven years later he became director.
 Among his notable students were Hans Münch and Hermann Suter.

 In 1889 Huber wrote an A major symphony, which was conducted in December 1889 by Friedrich Hegar, and whose full score survives.
 He wrote in all nine symphonies, eight acknowledged, and several concertos, two for violin, four for piano, two of them effectively lost.
 During his last years he lived in Minusio in Villa Ginia.
 He died at Locarno.

 Works

 Huber's first symphony, in D minor, subtitled "Tellsinfonie" has a slight programmatic element, derived from the story of the Swiss national hero William Tell.
 The symphony is somewhat similar in style and formal restraint to Brahms, although there is perhaps a foreshadowing of Sibelius in some of the orchestral textures.

-Huber's piano concertos are slightly unusual for the form in that they have, like Brahms' second piano concerto in B-flat major, four movements (scherzos are included in addition to the usual fast, slow, and fast tempo movements).
+Huber's piano concertos are slightly unusual for the form in that they have (with the exception of the 2nd concerto), like Brahms' second piano concerto in B-flat major, four movements (scherzos are included in addition to the usual fast, slow, and fast tempo movements).